vvitchforest/Web_3D_Examples/README.md

   _Note: During testing, the editor was not fully working in Safari._

 - **Krpano**
-  A powerful tool for building virtual tours from 360° images and depth maps.
-  Supports advanced features like 3D transitions and integration with custom plugins.
-  Requires some coding knowledge for customization and more complex setups.
+  -A software for building virtual tours from 360° images and depth maps -Supports advanced features like 3D transitions and integration with custom plugins -Requires some coding knowledge for customization and more complex setups

 </details>